snekit-com/snekit-com/src/tech-fluency.md

 ### Benefits of Tech Fluency

 - Better communication between technical and non-technical team members
-- More informed technology decision-making across the organization
+- More informed technology decision-making across the organisation
 - Reduced dependency on technical staff for routine tasks
 - Greater adoption of tools that increase productivity
 - Stronger security culture and practices

 <div class="contact-section">
-Ready to build tech fluency in your organization?
+Ready to build tech fluency in your organisation?
 Get in touch at <a href="mailto:admin@snek-it.com">admin@snek-it.com</a>
 </div>